apple patient

 Against Apple M1: Intel's testing procedures are hardly used anymore

-The slides compare a 13-inch MacBook Pro with M1 and 16 gigabytes of RAM to the company's own white box, which includes the Core i7-1185G7 with four cores, eight threads, and a maximum clock speed of 4.8 GHz—accompanied by 16 GB of RAM.
-The figures generally seem to show that Intel's chip is either comparable or superior to the M1 in various tasks, but with heavy caveats.
-First of all, the benchmarks use Intel's "real-world usage guideline" tests, a collection of procedures that don't seem to be actively followed by most other testers.
-This includes running various tests using WebXPRT 3 in Chrome, Microsoft Office 365, and AI-based tools from Topaz Labs.
+The slides compare a 13-inch MacBook Pro with an M1 and 16 gigabytes of RAM to the company's own white box, which contains the Core i7-1185G7 with four cores, eight threads, and a maximum clock speed of 4.8 GHz, accompanied by 16 GB of RAM.
+The figures generally seem to show that Intel's chip is either comparable to or superior to the M1 in various tasks, but with serious caveats.
+First, the benchmarks use Intel's "real-world usage guideline" tests, a collection of procedures that apparently aren't actively followed by most other testers.
+This includes running various tests with WebXPRT 3 in Chrome, Microsoft Office 365, and AI-based tools from Topaz Labs.
 There are also benchmarks that use more commonly used tools, including HandBrake and Adobe Creative Cloud applications.
-But the data originally presented comes from tests that are little to not used today.
+However, the data originally presented comes from tests that are rarely or never used today.

 Intel benchmarks